znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 ## Generate The SKU

-We don't care at the moment what the SKU is, but the one for Batteries is the same as the one for SOAP, and they should be different.
+We don't care at the moment what the SKU is, but the one for Batteries is the same as the one for Soap, and they should be different.
 Let's fix that.

 * In soap.json, put the value "(string)" against "sku" instead of "abc123".
 * Do the same in batteries.json.